 The family suggests memorial contributions be made to the Sherman County Education Foundation through Tami's Pine Valley Funeral Home and Cremation Services PO Box 543, Halfway, Oregon 97834.
 Online condolences can be shared at www.tamispinevalleyfuneralhome.com

-To send flowers to Edythe "Eileen" Moreau's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Edythe "Eileen" Moreau, please visit our floral store.